top of page

 Location: Virtual

 This summer camp spans two weeks and takes place at Virginia Tech.
 It offers a residential setting where attendees engage in practical engineering and technology training.
-Through interactive design projects and hands-on lab work, students delve into different engineering fields, acquiring valuable skills while tackling real-world problems.
+Through interactive design projects and lab work, you will explore different engineering fields, acquiring valuable skills while tackling real-world problems.
+You will also receive aid with college applications, simplifying the process and improving your chances of admission to prestigious engineering programs.
+Moreover, you will get to explore campus life and the engineering curriculum at Virginia Tech through organized visits.

 Location: Virginia Tech